 NOVEMBER 2013 UPDATE: After a long legal timeline, in November 2013 Seattle City Light obtained authority to demolish the building at 8605 35th Ave NE.
 The owner of the building (not the same person who owned the hair salon business) disputed who should be responsible for moving or the cost of demolition, so that was the reason for the long delay.
 I (Valarie) got there just in time on November 26, 2013, to take photos of the demolition which began at 7:45 AM and only took ten minutes.

 AUGUST 2014 UPDATE: In August 2014, Seattle voters approved Proposition 1, which created a Seattle Park District.
 One of the less notable or contentious aspects of Proposition 1 was funding set aside for future development of fourteen land-banked park sites around Seattle.
-This funding includes approximately $750,000 to develop the future Wedgwood park site sometime after 2018.
+This funding includes approximately $750,000 to develop the future Wedgwood park site beginning in 2019.

 While development funding has been allocated for the future Wedgwood park site, a park design has not been developed.
 This park design process will ultimately have to occur with the assistance of a Department of Neighborhoods Small & Simple Grant.
 In other words, development of a park at the corner of NE 86th Street on 35th Ave NE, will not be “automatic.”
 Wedgwood residents will have to work together to apply for the development and park design.
 Anyone who is interested in working with this process is invited to contact the Wedgwood Community Council.